samis-group/homelab/README.md

 ❗ **You need to install Proxmox on the bare metal manually.
 I use [ventoy](https://www.ventoy.net/en/index.html) as a solution to boot any ISO on any computer from a usb stick and run through steps manually.
 For me this works and I don't have to do it often.**

+❗ **This project makes heavy use of `go-task` in order to run all of the automations in sequence.
+[Please download it from here](https://taskfile.dev/installation/).**

 ❗ **DNS is managed manually for the docker containers, but any VM's will have DNS created for them.
 There are no current plans for me to automate creating container records, i know there is a container that will do this for you but I haven't looked into it.
 Soz..**

 ❗ **You can skip or reconfigure any variable in any task by [Overriding Defaults](#overriding-defaults).**